In and Out-of-Domain Text Adversarial Robustness via Label Smoothing: Experiments

 We now evaluate the benefits of label smoothing for robustness in the out-of-domain (OOD) setting, where the pre-trained model is fine-tuned on a particular dataset and is then evaluated directly on a different dataset, which has a matching label space.
 Three examples of these that we evaluate on are the Movie Reviews to SST-2 transfer, the SST-2 to Yelp transfer, and the SNLI to MNLI transfer.

-In Table \ref{ood_result}, we again see that label-smoothing helps produce more robust models in the OOD setting.
+In Table \ref{ood_result}, we again see that label-smoothing helps produce more robust models in the OOD setting although with less gain compared to iD setting.
 This is a challenging setting, as evidenced by the significant performance drop in the clean accuracy as compared to the in-domain setting.
 We also see that the standard models make over-confident errors on successfully attacked adversarial examples, when compared to label-smoothed models.